menu

 Overview

 Donnelsville is a tiny village located in the state of Ohio.
-With a population of 257 people and just one neighborhood, Donnelsville is the 759th largest community in Ohio.
-Donnelsville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 255 people and just one neighborhood, Donnelsville is the 759th largest community in Ohio.
+Much of the housing stock in Donnelsville was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Donnelsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Donnelsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Donnelsville is a village of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Donnelsville who work in healthcare suport services (11.45%), business and financial occupations (11.45%), and teaching (7.23%).

 Also of interest is that Donnelsville has more people living here who work in computers and math than 95% of the places in the US.